LeonBrindley/Warp-Coursework-2/README.md

 **Step 2: Low-Pass Filter**

-Secondly, the AccelerationBuffer is multiplied by an array of coefficients to low-pass filter the signal.
+Secondly, the AccelerationBuffer is multiplied by an array of coefficients (LPFBuffer) to low-pass filter the signal.
 This removes high-frequency noise, so an accurate speed can be calculated.
+By default, **19** results are stored in the LPFBuffer.

 **Step 3: Frequency Calculation**